 As an administrative medical assistant you will provided with a challenging work environment and a nice salary.
 The purpose of the medical assistant is to provide the highest level of care to patients.
 An Administrative Medical Assistant is responsible for running the front desk operations of a hospital.
 In large facilities, the Administrative Medical Assistant is part of a team.
 An administrative medical assistant deal with multiple phone calls and patients at once.

 Administrative Medical Assistants are trained professional who provides efficient customer service.
 They support the other facility staff.
-Administrative medical assistants also have to be current on all current regulations and policies regarding the collection and dissemination of sensitive patient health data.
+Administrative medical assistants also have to be current on all current regulations and policies regarding the collection and dissemination of sensitive patient healthcare administration data.

 Administrative Medical Assistants are responsible for many duties such as answering communications, filing insurance claims, scheduling appointments, performing accounting, managing billing etc. They are responsible for making sure information is kept accurate.